softlayer/sl-ember-store/README.md

 ## Install this addon as a Node module

 ```
-npm install --save-dev sl-ember-model
+npm install --save-dev sl-ember-store
 ```

 ## Instantiating the Store

-In *sl-ember-model*, the store is responsible for managing the lifecycle of your models.
+In *sl-ember-store*, the store is responsible for managing the lifecycle of your models.
 Every time you need a model or a collection of models, you'll ask the store for it.

 To create a store, you don't need to do anything.
-Just by loading the *sl-ember-model* library all of the routes and controllers in your application will get a new store property.
-This property is an instance of *sl-ember-model/Store* that will be shared across all of the routes and controllers in your app.
+Just by loading the *sl-ember-store* library all of the routes and controllers in your application will get a new store property.
+This property is an instance of *sl-ember-store/Store* that will be shared across all of the routes and controllers in your app.

 ## Defining Your Models

 ### Using the generator

-To add a model to your project, simple do `ember g slmodel <modelname>`.
+To add a model to your project, simple do `ember g model <modelname>`.
 You can also specify the url and/or the adapter by appending the options:

-    ember g slmodel <modelname> url:<url> adapter:<adapter>
+    ember g model <modelname> url:<url> adapter:<adapter>

 More on these options later.